weilueluo/weilueluo/README.md

 # Redcxx  :ghost:
-Studying in University of Manchester.<br>
+A student in University of Manchester.<br>
 *Rem is the best waifu.*

 ### [:email:](mailto:weilue.luo@student.manchester.ac.uk)